Waterfalls Near Darwin, Australia (you just need to check out)

 When we were there, our guide first took us hiking up to the top of the gorge.
 Besides beautiful views, we were greeted with natural small swimming pools that were ideal for relaxing.

 Our guide then showed us around at the top of the gorge and had us jumping off cliffs, swimming through tunnels, and swimming in between rocks.
-It was quite the adventure activity and we loved every minute!
+It was quite an adventure activity and we loved every minute!

 If climbing and swimming aren’t your things, then the bottom pool at Barramundi Gorge is just as beautiful!
 Here, you can go for a refreshing swim in the calm waters at the base of the waterfall.